SMarukona/Huddle-Landing-Page/README.md

-# Frontend Mentor - Huddle Landing Page Solution
+# Huddle Landing Page Solution

 This is a solution to the [Huddle Landing Page challenge on Frontend Mentor]